christopherstj/pathquest-frontend/ARCHITECTURE.md

 ### Hooks (`src/hooks/`)
 - `useRequireAuth.ts` - Hook for auth-gated actions.
 Opens auth modal if not logged in, otherwise executes action.
 - `useIsAuthenticated.ts` (exported from useRequireAuth) - Returns auth state and user info
+- `use-mobile.ts` - Mobile detection hook using `window.matchMedia` (default breakpoint 768px).
+Exports `useIsMobile` function.
+Used by components for responsive behavior.

+#### Map Hooks
+- `use-map-source.ts` - Hook to manage Mapbox GeoJSON source data with retry logic.
+Handles waiting for source availability and cleanup on unmount.
+- `use-peak-map-effects.ts` - Hook to handle map effects when viewing a peak detail.
+Sets selected peak marker, displays activity GPX lines, and provides flyTo functionality.
+- `use-challenge-map-effects.ts` - Hook to handle map effects when viewing a challenge.
+Disables general peaks search, shows challenge peaks on map, and fits map to challenge bounds.
+- `use-activity-map-effects.ts` - Hook to handle map effects when viewing an activity.
+Displays GPX line, shows peak markers for summitted peaks, handles hover marker from elevation profile chart, handles hover highlighting of peaks from summit list via mapStore.hoveredPeakId (uses Mapbox feature-state for amber accent color), and fits map to activity bounds.
+- `use-drawer-height.ts` - Hook to manage draggable drawer height with snap points (collapsed/halfway/expanded).
+Used by DetailBottomSheet for mobile UI.

 ## Authentication Flow